amock/rmcl_examples/README.md

 # rmcl_examples

-Examples to test and demonstrate the functionalities [rmcl](https://github.com/uos/rmcl) ROS package.
+Examples to test and demonstrate the functionalities of the [rmcl](https://github.com/uos/rmcl) ROS package.

 ## Simulation